 Institutes > Law and Public Policy Program

-The Certificate in Law and Public Policy reflects that the recipient graduated from law school familiar with policy research and with actual experience in the implementation of policy.
-The Certificate offers potential employers assurance that the holder is ready to practice as a valuable team member who already has many of the skills essential for lawyers working in the policy arena.
+The Certificate reflects that the student graduated from law school familiar with policy research and with actual experience in the implementation of policy.
+The Certificate offers potential employers assurance that the holder is ready to practice and possesses many of the skills essential for lawyers working in the policy arena.